Knowing the signs of a failing starter motor, can help you diagnose automotive car starter problems.

 Common Symptoms, You May Notice, When Trying To Start Your Engine:

 Engine Will Not Turn Over

-Starters do take a lot of power to work properly.
-9 out of 10 engines with starting problems during winter months are, battery related.
+Consequently, starters do take a lot of power to work properly.
+So, 9 out of 10 engines, with starting problems during winter months are, battery related.

 Starting Motor Engages, But Doesn’t Spin The Engine

-There are times when you’ll turn the key and hear the starter activate, but it will not crank over.
-Issues with starting motors are sometimes, mechanical in nature.
+So, there are times when you’ll turn the key and hear the automotive car starter activate.
+But, it will not crank over.
+Because, issues with starting motors are sometimes, mechanical in nature.
 The gears that connect to the flywheel and make it turn, may be the problem.
-Either the gear has stripped or has become, dislodged against the flywheel.
+As a result, either the gear has stripped or has become, dislodged against the flywheel.